 Q. If every potential therapy client were listening, what would you want them to know?

-A. Don’t give up.
+A. PSA: Don’t give up.
 Help is it out there.
 Therapy can work for you, yes you.
-Even if you believe counseling can work for everyone else but believe you are beyond help.
-You’re wrong.
+Even if you believe counseling can work for eeeeveryone else but you.
+Maybe you believe you are beyond help.
+The good news is, you're wrong.
 That’s the self-doubt taking, the depression, the anxiety, etc....
-If you’ve had a negative therapy experience, know that we’re not all the same.
+If you’ve had a negative therapy experience, know that not all theraists are the same.
 There is help out there.
 Your person is out there.
 Pretty please don’t give up.
 You are an amazing human.
 Hang on and keep trying.
+And give us a call, we can help you find a theraputic relationship that's a better fit.

 Q. What is the most important thing to look for in a therapist?